-GeoSolv’s specialized teams of Ground Technicians and technical experts work in partnership with their clients.
-In early stages or due diligence exercises, GeoSolv can provide free advice to owners and their consulting team to help them understand if there are more cost-effective options to dealing with difficult soil conditions.
-If GeoSolv does not have the right solution for the project, this will be clearly identified early in the process, and other options outside GeoSolv will be suggested to assist the owner to find the right solution, not just our solution.
+GeoSolv’s specialized teams of ground technicians and technical experts work in partnership with their clients.
+In early stages or due-diligence exercises, GeoSolv can provide free advice to owners and their consulting team to help them understand if there are more cost-effective options for dealing with their difficult soil conditions.
+If GeoSolv does not have the right solution for the project, this will be clearly identified early in the process, and other options outside the GeoSolv suite of solutions will be suggested to assist the owner in finding the right solution, not just the GeoSolv solution.

 Ground Improvement Systems Comparison

 |Ground Improvement Systems Comparison||Rammed Aggregate Pier Systems||Rapid Impact Compaction||Stone Columns||Vibro Compaction||Dynamic Compaction|